Pathway Tools version 28.0: Integrated Software for Pathway/Genome Informatics and Systems Biology: Visualization and Querying of PGDBs

-\Ssection{System-Level Visualization of Metabolic Networks} Pathway Tools can automatically generate organism-specific metabolic charts that we call Cellular Overview diagrams \cite{PToolsOverview06}.
-The diagram can be interrogated interactively and used to analyze omics datasets.
-Recently, the diagram was re-engineered for the web mode of Pathway Tools.
+The diagram can be interrogated interactively using an extensive set of search operations, such as to find an enzyme or metabolite by name, using a menu in the website sidebar to the right of the diagram.
 The diagram can be generated as a PDF file for printing as a large-format poster.
 Example posters can be downloaded from \cite{BioCycPostersURL}.